Amir Ibragimov

-Amir Ibragimov (born 2 April 2008) is a footballer who plays as a forward for Manchester United.
-Born in Russia, he has represented England at youth international level.
+Amir Cherimovich Ibragimov (Амир Черимович Ибрагимов; born 2 April 2008) is a Russian footballer who plays as a forward for club Manchester United and the Russia national team.

+Born in Russia, he represented England at youth level since 2023.
+He moved to England at an early age and holds dual-citizenship.

 Club career

 Born in a Muslim Avar family in Dagestan, Russia, Ibragimov's family moved to England when he was eleven years old, and he started his career in the academy of Sheffield United.

 He later moved to Manchester United, captaining both the under-14 and under-15 sides during his progression through the academy.
 While playing for the Manchester United under-15 side against Tottenham in March 2022, Ibragimov won a penalty after dribbling into the Tottenham penalty area.
 However, as he did not believe he was fouled, he passed the resulting penalty into the Tottenham goalkeeper's hands, a gesture which garnered national attention.
 He signed his first contract, a pre-scholarship deal, with the club in August 2022.

-On 21 January 2023, having scored for Manchester United's under-16 team in their 1–0 win against Liverpool's under-16s, he appeared for Manchester United's under-18 team in the same day, featuring in a 3–2 win, with Liverpool being the opponents again.
+On 15 January 2023, having scored for Manchester United's under-16 team in their 1–0 win against Liverpool's under-16s, he appeared for Manchester United's under-18 team in the same day, featuring in a 3–2 win, with Liverpool being the opponents again.
 In April 2023, he trained with the Manchester United first team squad for the first time.

-He started for the first team in a behind-closed doors 3-1 friendly loss against Burnley in January 2024, playing as a left winger.
+He started for the first team in a behind-closed doors 3-1 friendly loss against Burnley in January 2024, playing as a right winger.

 International career

 Ibragimov is eligible to represent Russia through birth, and England, having lived in the country from the age of eleven.
 He made his first appearance for the England under-15s in a 3–2 win over Belgium in February 2023.
 He remains eligible to represent Russia.

+On 12 May 2026, he was included in the expanded list of the senior Russia national team candidates for upcoming series of friendlies.
+He was confirmed for the final list on 18 May 2026.
+On 6 June 2026, he made his debut in a 3–0 win over Burkina Faso.
+He became the third-youngest Russia national team player ever at the age of 18 years, 2 months and 3 days, behind Sergei Pinyayev and Igor Akinfeev.